GStreamer/gstreamer/markdown/tutorials/basic/dynamic-pipelines.md

 making sure that this example will work on any platform, since the format produced by the audio decoder might not be the same that the audio sink expects.

+`audioresample` is useful for converting between different audio sample rates, similarly making sure that this example will work on any platform, since the audio sample rate produced by the audio decoder might not be one that the audio sink supports.

 The `autoaudiosink` is the equivalent of `autovideosink` seen in the previous tutorial, for audio.
 It will render the audio stream to the